isc-projects/stork/doc/man/stork-agent.8.rst

    displays list of available parameters.

-Mailing List and Support
+Mailing Lists and Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-There is a public mailing list available for the Stork project. **stork-dev**
+There are public mailing lists available for the Stork project. **stork-users**
+(stork-users at lists.isc.org) is intended for Stork users. **stork-dev**
-(stork-dev at lists.isc.org) is intended for BIND 9 and Kea developers,
+(stork-dev at lists.isc.org) is intended for Stork developers, prospective
-prospective contributors, and other advanced users.
-The list is available at
+contributors, and other advanced users.
+The lists are available at
 https://lists.isc.org.
 The community provides best-effort support
 on both of those lists.